1.5.5 Families with No Recourse to Public Funding

 - Self-referral or referral by an external agency, by appointment.

 Social Workers need to consider if there is a possibility or evidence to suggest that there are Child in Need concerns or the potential for child in need concerns.
 This may include health needs affecting the parent/s or children, for example, chronic health conditions, physical disabilities, learning disabilities, or safeguarding and child protection issues, e.g. neglect, domestic violence and abuse.

-If there is a strong possibility of such needs as outlined above, the Referral and Response Service should commence an assessment within statutory timescales.
+If there is a strong possibility of such needs as outlined above, MASH should commence an assessment within statutory timescales.
 Social Workers should note that Kirklees may have a duty of care even if the person has local connections in another area.

 When interviewing the client, Social Workers should explore as fully as possible, existing sources of help and support in the community, voluntary groups, social networks etc.